jonny166/search-viewer/README.md

 ## Installation
-You will need to install NPM, Python2.7, and pip:
+This assumes you already have the following installed: NPM, Bower, Python2.7, and pip

 Clone the repository

 In the main repository directory in /rest_api:
 ```
 > pip install -r requirements.txt
-> python2.7 search_api.py
+> python2.7 src/search_api.py
 ```
 The rest api should now be up and running on port 5000